The best hiking trails in Bosnia and Herzegovina

 Trnovacko lake in Bosnia and Herzegovina

 Bosnia and Herzegovina’s hiking trails are Europe’s best-kept secret.
 They wind through magical landscapes of alpine peaks, rainforests, rugged valleys and river canyons and tiny villages wrapped in mist.
 The 1990s conflicts sadly meant that the country’s wild beauty remained hidden for decades, but an enthusiastic new generation of Bosnians have been marking hiking trails, building bothies and making the mountains accessible again.
-Routes range from gentle day walks near cities like Sarajevo and Mostar, to challenging multi-day alpine treks on the Via Dinarica.

 The below routes are all found on our Bosnia holidays:

-Maglić Peak & Sutjeska National Park
+Maglić Peak, Sutjeska National Park

 Trnovacko lake in Bosnia and Herzegovina in Sutjeska National Park hiking trail